morganpizzini/AspNetCore.Docs.it-it/aspnetcore/security/authorization/simple.md

 <a name="security-authorization-simple"></a>

-<span data-ttu-id="3584c-104">L'autorizzazione in ASP.NET Core viene controllata con <xref:Microsoft.AspNetCore.Authorization.AuthorizeAttribute> e i vari parametri.</span><span class="sxs-lookup"><span data-stu-id="3584c-104">Authorization in ASP.NET Core is controlled with <xref:Microsoft.AspNetCore.Authorization.AuthorizeAttribute> and its various parameters.</span></span> <span data-ttu-id="3584c-105">Nella sua forma più semplice, applicando l' `[Authorize]` attributo a un controller, a un'azione o a una :::no-loc(Razor)::: pagina, è possibile limitare l'accesso a tale componente a qualsiasi utente autenticato.</span><span class="sxs-lookup"><span data-stu-id="3584c-105">In its simplest form, applying the `[Authorize]` attribute to a controller, action, or :::no-loc(Razor)::: Page, limits access to that component to any authenticated user.</span></span>
+<span data-ttu-id="3584c-104">L'autorizzazione in ASP.NET Core viene controllata con <xref:Microsoft.AspNetCore.Authorization.AuthorizeAttribute> e i vari parametri.</span><span class="sxs-lookup"><span data-stu-id="3584c-104">Authorization in ASP.NET Core is controlled with <xref:Microsoft.AspNetCore.Authorization.AuthorizeAttribute> and its various parameters.</span></span> <span data-ttu-id="3584c-105">Nella sua forma più semplice, applicando l' `[Authorize]` attributo a un controller, a un'azione o a una Razor pagina, è possibile limitare l'accesso a tale componente a qualsiasi utente autenticato.</span><span class="sxs-lookup"><span data-stu-id="3584c-105">In its simplest form, applying the `[Authorize]` attribute to a controller, action, or Razor Page, limits access to that component to any authenticated user.</span></span>

 <span data-ttu-id="3584c-106">Il codice seguente, ad esempio, limita l'accesso a `AccountController` a qualsiasi utente autenticato.</span><span class="sxs-lookup"><span data-stu-id="3584c-106">For example, the following code limits access to the `AccountController` to any authenticated user.</span></span>